-So far, Texas, who received about $11 billion in federal coronavirus relief funding, has allocated money for housing and legal assistance for those facing eviction and to local jurisdictions that did not receive direct allocation from the federal government, according to the governor’s office.
+So far, Texas has allocated money for housing and legal assistance for those facing eviction and to local jurisdictions that did not receive direct allocation from the federal government, according to the governor’s office.
 But local elected officials said many additional relief efforts will need to be funded, including in education and health care.

 “[COVID-19 has] been a challenge to all areas of government, but those two areas in particular—our health care system and our public schools—are foremost on my mind about how we can assist them, and hopefully refine them to make them better and more efficient, and repair some of the damage done by COVID,” Sen. Charles Schwertner, R-Georgetown, said.

 Schwertner added that he believed another priority discussion topic will be the governor’s emergency powers, which was tested during this pandemic.
 He said he thinks in the future the Legislature should have the ability to reconvene in emergency times like a pandemic.